dwbutler/groupify/README.md

 ### Groupify Model Names

-The default model names for groups, group members and group memberships are configurable.
+The default classes for groups, group members and group memberships are configurable.
 The default association name for groups and members is also configurable.
 Add the following configuration in `config/initializers/groupify.rb` to change the model names for all classes: